-- Fine Arts or Language Other Than
+Fine Arts or Language Other Than English

-English 3 credits

-- Social Sciences 3 credits
+Social Sciences

-- Natural Science (with lab) 3 credits
+Natural Science (with lab)

-- And 1 additional course in: 3 credits
+And 1 additional course in:

 Social Science, Fine Arts or Language

 Other Than English, Natural Science

 (with lab) (Note that Computing

 Science majors must do Social Science,

 Fine Arts or Language Other Than

 English, not Natural Science.)

 Six 0.5 credit courses of interdisciplinary study.
-See page 54 for further details.
+See page 55 for further details.